“I Know Whom I Have Believed”

 The Bible says that King Shishak invaded Israel in the fifth year of the reign of Solomon’s son, Rehoboam.

 The Biblical timeframe would place Solomon’s death at 930 B.C., putting Shishak’s invasion at 925 B.C., exactly within the range of radiocarbon dates (940-900 B.C.) for the destruction of Tel Rehov.

 Previous studies had set the destruction of Rehov much later, which would have suggested the Bible’s timeline was wrong.

 Turns out the Bible was right, after all.

 The same for the ancient kingdom of Edom.
 Previous excavations suggested the dating of the kingdom of Edom was off by more than 200 years from the Bible’s timeline.

-Until Canadian archeologist Russell Adams, along with Thomas Levy of the University of California at San Diego and Mohammad Najjar of the Jordanian Department of Antiquities discovered a monumental tenth century B.C. fortress at a site called Khirbat en-Nahas.
+Until Canadian archeologist Russell Adams, along with Thomas Levy of the University of California at San Diego and Mohammad Najjar of the Jordanian Department of Antiquities recently discovered a monumental tenth century B.C. fortress at a site called Khirbat en-Nahas.